noramorsyy/NBA_WebScraperAnalysis/README.md

-# Web Scraping and Analyzing a Decade of NBA Player Stats
+# NBA Web Scraper Analysis
 This project focuses on web scraping and analyzing various statistics of NBA players over the past decade.

 ## Project Description